Sousastep/SousaFX-rnbo-docs/docs/overview.md

 ![delay](img/delay_params.webp)

 Separate delays for the main input, the bassline looper, the tuba solo, and the drums.
+The [d-pad](bindings.md/#d-pad) controls the delays' subdivisions.

 - output volume